Aporphine: Effects

-Aporphine is a dopamine receptor agonist targeting the D1 and D2 receptors.
+Aporphine is a dopamine-active chemical scaffold whose enantiomers can either agonize or antagonize D_{1} and D_{2} receptors, depending on their structure.
 In rodents, aporphine administration has been demonstrated to activate gene expression, specifically in the nuclei of the hypothalamus, resulting in stereotypical behavior of erection and yawning.
 In humans, aporphine produces nonsexual erections that are enhanced by erotic stimulation without changes in libido, but significant side effects can occur.
 A sublingual formulation of aporphine 2–4 mg with a rapid onset of action has been developed, proven to be efficacious in erectile dysfunction patients with controlled diabetes, hypertension, benign prostatic hyperplasia or coronary artery disease.

 Synthesis

 Aporphine and its derivatives can be obtained through various synthetic methods.

 Several natural products including semisynthetic analogs belonging to the aporphine class have been synthesized.
-These include apomorphine by Neumeyer and Raminelli, Pukateine by Happel, Isocorydine by Di, Nuciferine and Oliveroline by Cuny, Glaucine by Meyers, Dicentrine by Cava, and Lysicamine by Raminelli.
+These include apomorphine by Neumeyer and Raminelli, pukateine by Happel, isocorydine by Di, nuciferine and oliveroline by Cuny, glaucine by Meyers, dicentrine by Cava, and lysicamine by Raminelli.